-Students will exit the vehicles on the passenger side and will be helped by safety patrol students to proceed safely in file to the small blacktop area and join their class line until the bell rings at 8:00 a.m.
+Students will exit the vehicles on the passenger side and will be helped by safety patrol students to proceed safely into the main entrance of the school.

 AT NO TIME SHOULD A PARENT EXIT THE CAR IN THE DROP OFF ZONE.